Rearrange courses in Moodle

 - Log into Moodle and find your course

-- On the left hand side, in the Administration block, click Users, then Enrolled users.
+- From the Administration block, click Users, then Enrolled users.

-- Click the Enroll Users button on the left hand side of the screen.
+- Click the Enroll Users button near the top of the page

 - In the pop-up box, type the names of the people you wish to add in the search box until they appear as an option (see image below).